daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

 ## 4. Dashboards
 __*Data Analytics / Dashboards*__

-A dashboard is a collection of data analysis elements organized in a particular order.
+A dashboard is a collection of lists organized in a particular order.

-When a new entity is created, a dashboard is automatically created.
+When a new entity is created, a dashboard is automatically generated.
 This dashboard is shown when user lists the entities, and contains only one element, the automatically generated list.

 ### How to create a dashboard?

 Select the option _Add new_ when in the list of Dashboards, and fill in the following information:
-* _Code_: the code of the dashboard (needs to be unique);
+* _Name_: the name of the dashboard (needs to be unique);
 * _Description_: the textual explanation of the dashboard's purpose (can be used as development documentation);
 * _Label_: what label should be displayed for the dashboard;
 * _Help Text_: Auxiliary texts that explain the dashboard's purpose to the users.